What is a Race & Christian Community Initiative Cohort at EGC?

 A cohort is a learning community where people can come together to learn and do the self-work needed to engage issues of race more effectively.
 Cohorts provide the resources, support, and accountability for people to grow personally and apply what they are learning to their spheres of influence.

 At present, RCCI is piloting cohorts among White evangelicals.
 We piloted our first cohort from 2017 - 2018 and we are now piloting our second cohort, which is designed for White evangelical pastors and ministry leaders.
 We are imagining what it would look like to have multi-racial cohorts as well.
-To learn more or get info about upcoming cohort opportunities, please send us a message through our “I want to join a cohort” button below.
+To get info about upcoming cohort opportunities, please send us a message through our “I want to join a cohort” button below.

 ReWe concluded piloting its first cohort in Spring 2018.
 Take a look at testimonies from this experience: